 Democracy is actively promoted across the school.
 Pupils regularly have the opportunity to have their voices heard through our School Council.
 Our councillors are chosen through a whole school election – the children voting for the candidates (two per class across both KS1 and KS2).
 Each year, every class contributes towards an agreed Whole School Charter made up of chosen articles from the United Nations Convention on the Rights of the Child (UNCRL).
 In June 2019, the School Council visited the Houses of Parliament for a guided tour.
 Pupil questionnaires are frequently used by Subject Leaders and the Leadership Team to prioritise actions and assess the impact/success of strategies and change.
-This year, the school aims to establish a steering group to guide the school towards the Rights Respecting Gold Award - having successfully achieved the Rights Respecting Silver Award in May 2018.
+Last year, the school established a steering group to guide the school towards the Rights Respecting Gold Award – this was achieved in September 2019.
 Following the successful introduction of roles of Head Boy, Head Girl, Team Leaders and Digital Leaders in 2017/18, these positions have once again been filled through an election process this academic year.
 Where appropriate, classes vote to elect their Star of the Week.